 Furthermore, you’ll enjoy some fantastic food, cocktails, local wine, local beers, and entertainment on the cruise.
 It is a tremendous addition to your Seattle 2 day itinerary.

-Why not do something a little unusual on your two day Seattle itinerary?
+Why not do something a little unusual on your two-day Seattle itinerary?
 The Underground Tour provides an incredible insight into the sidewalks below the city after locals rebuilt Seattle on top after the 1989 great fire.

 On the 75-minute underground tour, you’ll see Doc Maynard’s Public House, Pioneer Square, and Seattle’s Birthplace.
 Finally, you’ll end the tour in Rogues Gallery and the Underground Gift Shop, where you’ll enjoy displays of Seattle’s history and great souvenirs.

 Pioneer Square is a famous district in the heart of Seattle.
 From here, you can see the city’s early structures, many of which were damaged by the Great Fire of 1989.
-It is the city’s oldest neighbourhood and has by far the best history.
+It is the city’s oldest neighborhood and has by far the best history.

 A great option is the Smith Tower Observatory, where you can witness superb views of the city from the 30th floor.
 Be sure to visit Occidental Park, on summer days you can enjoy live music and entertainment.